hfzzddn/smart-supply-chain/README.md

 **Tableu Public:** https://public.tableau.com/app/profile/hafiz.yahya/vizzes

 Overview
-Develop a comprehensive smart supply chain system utilizing SQL Server Management Studio (SSMS) and Tableau to manage and visualize supply chain data effectively.
+The Smart Supply Chain Database Project leverages SQL Server Management Studio (SSMS) and Tableau to create a robust system for managing and visualizing supply chain data.
+This project demonstrates how to integrate database management with advanced data visualization to provide actionable insights into supply chain operations.

 Tools Used: